populse/populse_mia/developer_doc/HowToRunMRIQC.md

 This is not a neat solution, but it does the job until we can use casa-distro 5.3 based on Ubuntu 22.04 (as a reminder, the issue with 5.3 is that it’s based on python 3.10 which is not yet supported by dipy, also needed for MRIQC - https://github.com/populse/capsul/issues/207)

+Outside the container :
+It is also possible to install ANTs outside the container.

 # 4. Install AFNI (only tested outside the container)
 Following these instructions step-by-step: https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/background_install/install_instructs/index.html